 - 2 Points: The response indicates that the student has a complete understanding of the reading concept embodied in the task.
 The student has provided a response that is accurate, complete, and fulfills all the requirements of the task.
 Necessary support and/or examples are included, and the information given is clearly text-based. - 1 Point: The response indicates that the student has a partial understanding of the reading concept embodied in the task.
 The student has provided a response that includes information that is essentially correct and text-based, but the information is too general or too simplistic.
-Some of the support and/or examples may be incomplete or omitted. - 0 Points: The response is inaccurate, confused, and/or irrelevant, or the student has failed to respond to the task.
+Some of the support and/or examples may be incomplete or omitted. - 0 Points: The response indicates that the student does not demonstrate an understanding of the reading concept embodied in the task.
+The student has provided a response that is inaccurate; the response has an insufficient amount of information to determine the student's understanding of the task; or the student has failed to respond to the task.